 - AI-generated user stories and documentation

-How to use UserDoc AI for user research: More for project scoping, UserDoc is still a handy tool for generating user personas, automatically scoping features, and writing user stories quickly.
+How to use Userdoc AI for user research: More for project scoping, Userdoc is still a handy tool for generating user personas, automatically scoping features, and writing user stories quickly.

 Pricing: From $12 / month